canyon289/UdacityDataExploration/Project 6/Visualization/README.md

 During the course of my work as an Industrial Engineer I'm frequently asked to identify potential areas of improvement.
 Luckily modern day factories collect enormous amounts of information regarding their operation.
-This particular visualization was created from an initial dataset that spanned about 1.2 million rows.
-It has been summarized into the difference of averages from the baseline year of 2013.
+This  visualization was created from an initial dataset that spanned about 1.2 million rows generated over the course of numerous years.
+Collapsing the data by grouping rows of summary statistics yielded interesting results, but with 500 lines it was still difficult to understand.
+This visualization served as a way for others in the organization to quickly identify trends of interest with little outside explanation in less than 5 minutes, thereby allowing individuals to make better business decisions with limited time.

 ## Visualization Note
 This visualization was designed for employees in a particular company.
-As is such there is two downsides for the uninitiated viewer.
+As is such it is difficult for an uniniated viewer to gain the full context for two reasons.
-Firstly the employees of the NOV plant will inherently understand some of the internal jargon, such as workcenters, without needing any extra information in the visualization Secondly the visualization has been completely stripped of proprietary information which unfortunately does make it more difficult to read and hinders it functionality somewhat.
+Firstly the employees of the organization will inherently understand some of the internal jargon, such as workcenters, without needing any extra information in the visualization itself.

-For those curious of the full context a deeper explanation is provided in the appendix.
+Secondly the visualization has been completely stripped of proprietary information which unfortunately does make it more difficult to read.
+This was necessary however to show the visualization in this setting.

 #Design
 This visualization stemmed from a need to understand how the business was